Frequently Asked Questions

-The museum’s depot, gift shop, passenger platform, restrooms, and picnic shelter are wheelchair accessible.
-Outdoor displays are on mostly level ground but may feature rough gravel surfaces.
-The Coach Shed is not wheelchair accessible.
+The museum’s depot, gift shop, passenger platform, restrooms, and picnic shelter are largely wheelchair accessible.
+Outdoor displays are on mostly level ground but can have somewhat rough gravel surfaces.
+The Coach Shed buildings containing restored railroad cars include some raised viewing platforms that are not accessible.

 How much time is needed to visit?

 With the exception of some special event trains and onboard dining trains, all are scheduled for 55 minutes round-trip.
-Typically, visitors spend an additional hour or so browsing the museum displays and visiting the Gift Shop.
+Typically, visitors spend an additional 45 to 60 minutes browsing the museum displays and visiting the Gift Shop.

 Can I visit the museum without riding the train?

 Yes.
 Purchasing train tickets is not required to gain admission to the museum grounds.
 There is no charge for viewing museum exhibits.

 As a non-profit organization, train ticket sales represents our primary source of revenue which is needed to maintain the museum.
 If you choose not to ride the train, please consider putting a few dollars in the depot’s donation box or stopping in our Gift Shop.

 Yes!
 Special group rates are available and there is plenty of free parking for buses and larger vehicles.
 To make sure we are best able to accommodate your group, please contact the museum office for more information at 608-522-4261 or email email@example.com.

 What are the hours for the Gift Shop?

 The Gift Shop and Ticket Office in the depot are open from 10:00am until 5:00pm on days the trains operate.
 Hours may be expanded during special events.